Learn lessons, save lives

 Unnatural deaths are referred to coroners in England and Wales, but after investigation, there is no systematic capture and use of this information to learn from these deaths.

-Currently, siloed systems exist and information is not captured, shared or used, missing opportunities for learning, prevention and progress.
+Currently, siloed systems exist and information is not captured, shared or systematically used, missing opportunities for learning, prevention and progress.

 The Coroner Service is in crisis, change is needed now to save lives.